 Even though these numbers are in decline, carbon monoxide poisoning still poses a risk.
 If you’ve been affected, read on to find out how we can help you claim carbon monoxide poisoning compensation.

 If you are wondering ‘can you sue for carbon monoxide poisoning?’
-Then here is a guide to some of the most common types of carbon monoxide poisoning claims that we can deal with.
-However, we are also happy to help clients bring carbon monoxide poisoning claims and seek carbon monoxide poisoning compensation if they have been involved in other situations that are classed as carbon monoxide poisoning.
+Then here is a guide to some of the most common types of claims for carbon monoxide poisoning that we can deal with.
+However, we are also happy to help clients bring compensation claims if they have been involved in other situations that are classed as carbon monoxide poisoning.

 If you suffered from carbon monoxide poisoning in your own home, you may hold liable the following people or companies:

 - If you suffered carbon monoxide poisoning at home as the result of an appliance that was faulty, then you might claim against the manufacturer/maker of that appliance.